Our history

 1951

-An electromechanical fault indicator type FA3, used to test dynamic meter.
-The difference between the set and actual time can be directly read of the dial.
+Electromechanical error indicator type FA3, for testing a dynamic counter.
+The difference between the target and actual time is read on the dial.

 1960